 The working group may contract with a consultant to optimize the alignment and effectiveness of the school safety efforts in Colorado and identify evidence-based best practices.
 The general assembly may appropriate money to the working group for a consultant, and the working group can accept gifts, grants, and donations.

 The bill repeals the working group on September 1,

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)